 MicroK8s is the smallest, fastest, fully-conformant Kubernetes that tracks upstream releases and makes clustering trivial.
 MicroK8s is great for offline development, prototyping, and testing.
 Use it on a VM as a small, cheap, reliable k8s for CI/CD.
-The best Kubernetes for appliances.
+It’s also the best production grade Kubernetes for appliances.
 Develop IoT apps for k8s and deploy them to MicroK8s on your Linux boxes.

 What you’ll need

 - An Ubuntu 20.04 LTS, 18.04 LTS or 16.04 LTS environment to run the commands (or another operating system which supports

 - At least 20G of disk space and 4G of memory are recommended